itkhanz/Appium-Mobile-App-Testing/Appium-qavbox/README.md

 * For the tests, we will be using [Appium Wait Plugin](https://github.com/AppiumTestDistribution/appium-wait-plugin)
 * Start the Appium server with the above plugins `appium --use-plugins=element-wait`
+* Configure all the server related settings in `server.properties` file to start the appium server programmatically.
 * Run the Android Device Emulator for Pixel 5 for Android Tests (from Android Studio)
 * Run the iOS Device Simulator for iPhone 14 for iOS Tests(form XCode)
 * Make sure that the apps are already installed in these devices, otherwise you will need to provide `Apps` options